Powerful Primitives in the Bounded Quantum Storage Model: Technical Overview

-Next, we introduce a new primitive, which we term encryption and decryption tokens.
-A decryption token can be used to decrypt only a single ciphertext, while an encryption token can be used to encrypt only a single message.
-We present an information-theoretically secure token scheme with an unbounded polynomial number of encryption and decryption tokens in the BQSM.
+Next, we introduce a novel primitive, which we term encryption and decryption tokens.
+A decryption token can be used to decrypt a single ciphertext, while an encryption token can be used to encrypt a single message.
+We present an information-theoretically secure token scheme with an unbounded polynomial number of encryption and decryption tokens in the BQSM as a direct application of program broadcast.
 Fundamentally, the underlying encryption scheme is just a $q$-time pad which is a generalization of the one-time pad but that allows for the encryption of $q$ messages.
 This gives a simple solution where the encryption and decryption tokens are one-time programs of the encryption and decryption functions.
 This is not very satisfactory as it only allows for the distribution of $q$ tokens.

 To allow for an unbounded polynomial number of tokens, we broadcast the encryption and decryption functionalities of the $q$-time pad.
-However, our program broadcast only lasts for a fixed duration and, unlike our public keys in the asymmetric setting, users in this setting may request multiple encryption or decryption tokens at varying times.
+However, our program broadcast only lasts for a fixed duration and, unlike our public keys in the asymmetric key encryption scheme, users in this setting may request multiple encryption or decryption tokens at varying times.
 Hence multiple `waves' of token broadcasts are sent.
 In each wave, the adversary can process a limited number of tokens by the security of the program broadcast.
 A new key for the $q$-time pad is initiated for each broadcast and hence the private key for this construction grows linearly with time.
 We say the tokens have a \emph{sparsity} restraint since a limited number can be processed during the broadcast.
 In fact, this restraint can be viewed as an advantage in some scenarios; similar delay restraints were studied in \cite{AGK20} but in the authentication setting.
 We also introduce order restraints, allowing an authority to control the order in which users perform encryption or decryption operations.
 This is easily incorporated into the encryption and decryption functionalities.
-See Sections \ref{sec:enc tok} \& \ref{sec:4} for more details.
+See App.~\ref{sec:enc tok} for more details.

-\subsubsection{$5.$ \& $6.$ Signatures and Signature Tokens.}
+\paragraph{Signatures and Signature Tokens.}